To answer the question straight away – education has to be fun!

 It’s the only way learning can be effective.
 Being stressed over a subject, especially if it’s not your area of interest, is sometimes exhausting.
 We all have different interests and talents but attend the same classes in school.
 For this reason, teachers have the most difficult task – adjusting to students’ diversity to get their attention and motivate them to learn.

+Technology is often overlooked as something that we only use for entertainment (for example, playing video games or using BetMGM Arizona offers for fun), but it can also be used in education.
 In order to prepare children for the future, schools must be in line with their time – from interactive teaching that uses the latest technology for educational purposes to classroom design.
 To be effective, education should be a dynamic process that encourages students to become active participants themselves, rather than being passive recipients of knowledge.

 When any activity begins with humor, it sets a positive attitude thus making the learning environment positive as well.